Forecast details

 More than 20 above the norm for the region High

-Difference from the norm for the region, mmHg Pressure value
+Difference with the norm for the region, mmHg Pressure value

 More than 20 below the norm for the region Low